How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

 A senior counterterrorism official in Srinagar, who wished to remain anonymous, told DW that sticky bombs pose a new challenge to the security forces.

-He also accused Pakistan's Inter-Services Intelligence (ISI) spy agency for helping Kashmiri militants.
-"The ISI supplies them (sticky bombs) to both the Taliban as well as to Laskar-e-Taiba (LeT) and Jaish-e-Muhammad in Kashmir," he claimed, adding that the TRF has links with LeT.
+He also accused Pakistan's Inter-Services Intelligence (ISI) spy agency of helping Kashmiri militants: "The ISI supplies them (sticky bombs) to both the Taliban as well as to Laskar-e-Taiba (LeT) and Jaish-e-Muhammad in Kashmir," he claimed, adding that the The Resistance Front, too, has links with LeT.

 Islamabad denies allegations that it supports militants groups in Kashmir.

-The TRF has repeatedly denied reports that it is affiliated with the LeT, saying that these accusations are aimed at maligning an "indigenous" and "legitimate" group.
+The TRF has repeatedly denied reports that it is affiliated with the LeT, saying such accusations are aimed at maligning an "indigenous" and "legitimate" group.

 Another security official, who also spoke on condition of anonymity, said that it is not right to blame Pakistan for everything in Kashmir.